MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Related work

 \paragraph{Neural Selectivity and Invariance with EEG.} EEG captures distributed neural signatures reflecting both \textit{selectivity} (e.g., the N170 ERP for faces~\citep{eimer2011face}) and \textit{invariance} (different inputs yielding equivalent neural responses~\citep{baroni2023learning}).
 Multivariate decoding methods have shown that EEG patterns can reliably differentiate object categories and semantic content~\citep{holm2024contribution}.
 However, most work treats EEG as an offline readout rather than \textit{an optimization signal for stimulus design}.

 \paragraph{Closed-loop Visual Neuromodulation.} Generative models have been used to design stimuli that maximize neural activity in invasive recordings~\citep{bashivan2019neural, walker2019inception, pierzchlewicz2023energy} and to refine low-level EEG biomarkers through flicker-based paradigms~\citep{luo2024vep}.
-In the semantic domain, pioneering non-invasive works have explored feedback-driven stimulus selection~\citep{grizou2025self} or generation based on binary attributes~\citep{Davis_2022_CVPR}.
+In the semantic domain, prior non-invasive work has explored feedback-driven stimulus selection~\citep{grizou2025self} or generation based on binary attributes~\citep{Davis_2022_CVPR}.
 However, these approaches often operate on discrete choices or limited semantic subspaces, restricting the diversity of synthesized images.
 Similarly, methods relying on heuristic latent averaging~\citep{de2020brain} face challenges in sample efficiency during the search process.
-Consequently, \textbf{MindPilot} aims to bridge these gaps by establishing a framework for \textit{efficient, continuous, and high-fidelity naturalistic image synthesis} driven directly by non-invasive EEG.
+MindPilot studies continuous naturalistic image synthesis driven by non-invasive EEG-derived feedback within this setting.

 \paragraph{Brain-conditioned Controllable Generation.} Text-conditioned diffusion has become the de facto standard for controllable image synthesis~\citep{nichol2022glide, ramesh2022hierarchical, ye2023ip, podell2024sdxl}. fMRI-conditioned image generation has been extensively developed~\citep{wang2024mindbridge,xia2024umbrae,scotti2024mindeye2,shen2024neuro,gong2025mindtuner}.
 Extensions to neural conditioning include gradient-based brain-guided synthesis~\citep{luo2023brain, luo2024brainscuba, cerdas2025brainactiv} and encoding-model alignment with fMRI~\citep{gu2023human,bao2025mindsimulator}.
-However, EEG-conditioned generation has mostly been explored for decoding or reconstruction~\citep{bai2024dreamdiffusion,li2024visual,fu2025brainvis,lopez2025guess,guo2025neuro}, and has not yet been integrated into \textit{closed-loop optimization frameworks}.
-Our work addresses this gap by introducing MindPilot, which directly optimizes naturalistic image generation guided by EEG responses.
+However, EEG-conditioned generation has mostly been explored for decoding or reconstruction~\citep{bai2024dreamdiffusion,li2024visual,fu2025brainvis,lopez2025guess,guo2025neuro}; closed-loop optimization of naturalistic image generation from EEG feedback remains comparatively underexplored.
+MindPilot studies this setting by optimizing generated images using EEG-derived responses.